 - Know each of our businesses intimately

-As of August 31, 2020, Sands Capital strategies collectively owned shares of about 140 public businesses, and we have a staff of over 48 investment professionals.
+As of March 31, 2021, Sands Capital strategies collectively owned shares of about 135 public businesses, and we had a staff of over 45 investment professionals.
 Each research analyst leads coverage on about five companies, allowing them to become true authorities on each one.

 “[Chief Executive Officer and Chief Investment Officer] Frank Sands stresses the value of taking the time to read everything we can get our hands on to understand our businesses and the markets we’re evaluating,” says President and Director of Research Perry Williams.

 This commitment to deep research is embodied in our firm’s analyst-first culture.
 Most portfolio managers hold the dual title of “analyst,” and every member of the investment team has fundamental analysis included in their job description.